 Your staff members must be enrolled for FAA Access to CPS Online and the ISIR Analysis Tool to access the ISIR Analysis Tool.
 The Primary Destination Point Administrator (DPA) or Secondary DPA of the TG number currently used by your school to send and receive FAFSAs and ISIR corrections automatically has access to the FAA Access to CPS Online Web site and can add or modify rights.
 The Primary or Secondary DPA needs to enroll financial aid staff members for access to the FAA Access to CPS Online and ISIR Analysis Tool Web sites.

-If your school is enrolled for 2010-2011, your enrollment carries over to 2011-2012.
-If your school is not enrolled, your school’s Primary or Secondary DPA can complete the enrollment for FAA Access to CPS Online Web site services for your school, including access to the ISIR Analysis Tool, through the Student Aid Internet Gateway (SAIG) Enrollment Web site, located at https://fsawebenroll.ed.gov.
+If your school is enrolled for 2011-2012, your enrollment carries over to 2012-2013.
+If your school is not enrolled, your school’s Primary or Secondary DPA can complete the enrollment for FAA Access to CPS Online Web site services for your school, including access to the ISIR Analysis Tool, through the SAIG Enrollment Web site, located at https://fsawebenroll.ed.gov.

-Note: An SAIG-FAA User Statement must be printed by the Primary DPA and signed by new users of the FAA Access to CPS Online and ISIR Analysis Tool Web sites.
-While you are not required to mail SAIG-FAA User Statements to FSA’s Participation Management system, you should retain signed copies at your school.
+An SAIG-FAA User Statement must be printed by the Primary DPA and signed by new users of the FAA Access to CPS Online, R2T4 on the Web, or ISIR Analysis Tool Web sites.
+While you are not required to mail SAIG-FAA User Statements to FSA’s Participation Management system, you must retain signed copies at your school.

 If you have technical questions regarding the ISIR Analysis Tool, the FAA Access to CPS Online security authentication process, or the SAIG enrollment procedures described in this message, contact CPS/SAIG Technical Support at 800/330-5947 (TDD/TTY 800/511-5806) or by e-mail at CPSSAIG@ed.gov.